 sudo dnf remove epel-release

-The following commands permanently delete your XFCE configuration files, including panel layouts, keyboard shortcuts, and desktop preferences.
-If you want to preserve these settings, back them up first with
+These commands permanently delete Xfce user settings, including panel layouts, keyboard shortcuts, and desktop preferences.
+Back up

 sudo reboot